Ready to say goodbye to student loan debt for good? Learn More

 Read more Google reviews ⇾

-How is a Chapter 11 different from a Chapter 7?
+How Is Chapter 11 Bankruptcy Different From Chapter 7?

 The majority of people file for personal bankruptcy protection under Chapter 7 bankruptcy or Chapter 13 bankruptcy.
 It's rare for an individual or married couple to file Chapter 11 bankruptcy.
 In reality, Chapter 11 is not for the typical consumer.
 Most often, Chapter 11 cases are filed by businesses looking to restructure debts or liquidate assets and property.